Do you have a “mommy tummy” and want to know how to get rid of it?

 But in the meantime, you can also work on Steps 2 and 3 below.

-Remember when I mentioned that losing belly fat requires you to burn more calories than you currently burn?
+Remember when I mentioned that reducing belly fat requires you to burn more calories than you currently burn?

-Well, you may think that exercise is the only way to burn additional calories.
+You may think exercise is the only way to burn additional calories.
 But what if I told you that there is an easier way?

 And it doesn’t involve cardio.

 If you think about it, most of us can only exercise for one hour a day (at best).
-Even if you exercised for 1 hour a day, that would still leave 23 hours without exercise.
+Even if you exercise for 1 hour daily, you still have 23 sedentary hours.

 You can only burn so many calories in that one hour of exercise.

-If you sit around doing nothing for the remaining 23 hours, you miss a great opportunity.
+You miss a great opportunity if you sit around doing nothing for the remaining 23 hours.
 (Not counting the 6-8 hours of sleep you should be getting, of course.)

 That’s why you should focus on increasing your daily moving first if you live a sedentary lifestyle.

-- Drink a lot of water throughout the day to force you to go to the bathroom at least 3 to 4 times per day
+• Drink a lot of water throughout the day to force you to go to the bathroom more often.

 This type of movement is known as NEAT or non-exercise activity thermogenesis.
 NEAT is a fancy way of saying that your body burns calories doing everyday activities.